 DevelopmentDevelopment happens at GitHub.
-You can clone the project at GitHub, ask questions on Stackoverflow or sign up at the mailing list.
+You can clone the project at GitHub.

-Written in JavaGraphHopper is written in Java and runs on Linux, OSX, Windows and Android.
+Written in JavaGraphHopper is written in Java and runs on Linux, OS X, Windows, Raspberry Pi and Android.
 Other environments which supports at least Java 5 will work too.

 AndroidOn Android we provide an integration with Mapsforge which makes offline navigation one step closer.
 Due to the usage of memory mapped files and Contraction Hierarchies we avoid allocating too much memory which makes it possible to run Germany-wide queries with only 32MB in a few seconds.
 We provide an Eclipse project as well as the Maven-Android integration to be used in other IDEs.